 With Amazon, there is no such protection.
 You’ll have to rely on their internal fraud detection methods, which can leave a lot to be desired, or manually checking your FBA customer returns report to spot suspicious activity yourself.
 And while finding patterns that point to return fraud is easy enough to spot, once it’s happened, it’s already too late.

-However, you can still protect yourself in advance by:
+Here are four ways that you can still protect yourself in advance by:

-Digital footprint analysis is a term used in fraud prevention.
+- Reading Your Buyer’s Digital Footprint: Digital footprint analysis is a term used in fraud prevention.
 It is an advanced process that was once only manageable (and scalable) for the biggest e-tailers, as industry-grade tools were expensive and complex to integrate.

 For instance, a quick reverse email lookup check could tell you a lot about a new buyer, based only on their email address.